NatalieTapias/natalie-notes/vim/vim-notes.md

 ### Links that have been helpful
-(https://support.apple.com/guide/terminal/keyboard-shortcuts-trmlshtcts/mac)[Apple Guide to Keyboard shortcuts in Terminal]
+(Apple Keyboard Shortcuts in Terminal)[https://support.apple.com/guide/terminal/keyboard-shortcuts-trmlshtcts/mac]

 ------